Performance Bounds for Near-Field Velocity Estimation With Modular Linear Array: Introduction

 In this letter, we derive the performance bound for joint velocity estimation using MLA.
-The contributions of this work are: (i) We derive tractable CRB expressions for joint radial and transverse velocity estimation in the NF region, revealing explicit dependence on the parameters of MLA, and verify that the mean-squared error (MSE) of the MLE in \cite{predc2024} is efficient and attains the derived CRBs. (ii) We obtain a closed-form expression for the predictive-beamforming array gain under velocity mismatch due to estimation errors and show that transverse-velocity estimation error contribute more severely to performance degradation compared to radial-velocity counterparts. (iii) We establish a practical design rule: enlarging inter-module separation reduces the transverse-velocity CRB via effective-aperture growth, while the radial-velocity CRB remains essentially unchanged.
-This suggests that MLA architecture can achieves the same transverse-velocity estimation accuracy as a collocated ULA but with fewer antennas.
-In particular, we show that for MLA with inter-module separation equivalent to $25\%$ of the aperture of collocated ULA, we can remove approximately $17\%$ of the antennas in the ULA while achieving the same transverse-velocity CRB.
-However, the cost of reducing the total number of antennas is a negligible increase in the radial-velocity CRB.
+The contributions of this work are: (i) We derive approximated CRB expressions for joint radial and transverse velocity estimation in the NF region, revealing explicit dependence on the parameters of MLA, and verify that the mean-squared error (MSE) of the MLE in \cite{predc2024} is efficient and attains the derived CRBs. (ii) We obtain a closed-form expression for the predictive-beamforming array gain under velocity mismatch due to estimation errors and show that transverse-velocity estimation error contributes more severely to performance degradation compared to radial-velocity counterparts. (iii) We establish a practical design rule: enlarging inter-module separation reduces the transverse-velocity CRB via effective-aperture growth, while the radial-velocity CRB remains essentially unchanged.
+This suggests that the MLA architecture can achieve the same transverse-velocity estimation accuracy as a collocated ULA, but with fewer antennas.
+However, reducing the total number of antennas incurs only a negligible increase in the radial-velocity CRB.